codewithngueny/multi_agents_finance/README.md

-  ("you'll earn 13.5%"). **Solution:** the Risk & Compliance Checker's task description explicitly lists 3 pass/fail criteria (disclaimer, risk fit, no guaranteed-return language) and is instructed to rewrite, not just flag, failing output — turning the reflection loop into an actual editing step rather than a rubber stamp.
+  ("you'll earn 13.5%"). **Solution:** the Risk & Compliance Checker's task description explicitly lists 3 pass/fail criteria (disclaimer, risk fit, no guaranteed-return language) and is instructed to rewrite, not just flag, failing output but also turning the reflection loop into an actual editing step rather than a rubber stamp.
 - **Challenge 3: runaway tool-call loops:** LLM agents can occasionally call a tool repeatedly with slightly different arguments. **Solution:**